AdamAdham/Notes/ml_prep.md

 #### Lemmatization

-Reduces a word to its base or dictionary form (lemma), using vocabulary and grammar rules <br>
+Reduces a word to its base or dictionary form (lemma), using vocabulary and grammar rules (has to be an actual word) <br>

 Examples: